 “What do you want to do about it?”
 Calvin grumbled.
 “Talk to the Gazette about it like all the fools did sixty years ago?
 Be made fun of in the community?
 Heck they all think we’re a bunch of drunks already.
 We need to just keep quiet.”

-“What about Barnaby?” the man in back asked.
+“What about Levi?” the man in back asked.
 “What if he is still in the woods?”

 “We’re not going back!”
 Calvin exclaimed putting an end to the conversation.
 The other two exchanged anxious glances but said nothing.

 Calvin continued to smoke and drink hoping to ease the anxiety coursing through him.
-He never knew he could experience such fear.
+He had never felt such fear.
 He felt like the specter came for him for something he did long ago.
-When the ghost drew his sword Calvin felt his time was over.
-He was sure he would die and he knew a nice place did not await him.
+When the ghost drew his sword Calvin felt his time expiring and he knew a nice place did not await him.

 He swallowed his gin and poured himself another shot.
 He didn’t want to move, look at the television or Heaven forbid, out the window.
 Fear crippled him.
-He had not experienced it to this degree since he was a young boy when he ran from his father’s abuse.
-Not since he physically overcame his father and saved the fearful little child inside of him had fear taken him.
+He had not experienced it to this degree since his father beat him.
+Not since before he physically overcame his father and saved the fearful little child inside, had fear so shaken him.
 Now he felt the scared, insecure child resurfacing and he hoped to drown him in alcohol.

-The next morning Barnaby’s car crawled by his father’s house but he did not stop.
-He wanted to confront the man but did not want to admit to him that he had hid so he kept driving.
-His relationship with his father was like the cancerous black eye of a potato.
-It needed to be carved out and he would have to dig to the core.
-His father’s existence would gnaw at him just as his own existence tormented his father.
-What it all came down to, Barnaby wasn’t sure.
-When it all began he couldn’t determine; perhaps the moment he took his first breath, when his mother loved and nurtured him.
-Maybe this is when the anger and jealousy within his father began to grow.
+The next morning Levi’s car crawled past his father’s house but he did not stop.
+He wanted to confront the man but did not want to admit to him he had hid so he kept driving.
+His relationship with his father needed to be removed like the cancerous black eye of a potato.
+His father’s existence gnawed at him just as his own existence tormented his father.
+What it all came down to, Levi wasn’t sure.
+When the resentment began he couldn’t determine; perhaps the moment he took his first breath, when his mother loved and nurtured him.
+Maybe this is when the anger and jealousy within his father ignited.

 “Did you go into the woods last night?” she asked like a grim general questioning his subordinate.

-She didn’t smile or offer any indication of an “I told you so.”
+She didn’t smile or offer an “I told you so.”
 “What happened?”

-“Some people came looking for me trying I guess to scare me.
+“Some people tried to scare me.
 After that I was too angry to continue.”

-Doris nodded and looked at the woods.
+Doris nodded.
 “I see.
 Who were these people?
 Do you know them?”

 “I do, but it is irrelevant who they are.
 Just immature men out for a good time at my expense.”

-“Probably,” Barnaby frowned.
+“Probably,” Levi frowned.
 “It probably was,” he mumbled and shook his head with frustration.